 The Gray Firewall/Encryption Component is located between the Outer and Inner Encryption Components and provides packet filtering for, and access to, Gray Management and Data Services.
 The Gray Firewall/Encryption Component is needed for centralized management when sharing Gray Services between sites over an untrusted network.
 As shown in Figure 3, the Gray Firewall/Encryption Component must filter all traffic routed to two or more Inner Encryption Components of different classification ensuring that the separate Inner Encryption Component cannot communicate with each other.
 The Gray Firewall/Encryption Component provides the inner layer of encryption for the protection of Gray Services as their Management and Data traffic traverses the Black Network.
-As shown in Figure 2, the Gray Management and Data traffic must be encrypted using IPsec, MACsec, or TLS before being routed through the Outer Encryption Component to another site's Gray Firewall/Encryption Components.
+As shown in Figure 2, the Gray Management and Data traffic must be encrypted using IPsec, or MACsec before being routed through the Outer Encryption Component to another site's Gray Firewall/Encryption Components.
+When the Gray Firewall is used as the Gray Encryption Component it must be chosen from the CSfC Components list for Traffic Filtering Firewalls, and either MACsec Device or IPsec VPN Gateway.
 The Outer Certificate Authority digitally signs the Gray Firewall's certificate.
 The implementing AO may select an additional component from the CSfC components list to serve as an Encryption Component for Gray Management and Data traffic, or use a Type 1 Encryption Device.